 Summer has arrived and I am longing for the Autumn season.
 Each day grows longer in its’ strange, lazy heat, making me wistful.
-Thinking of cooler evenings, of colors faded from the over exposure of prolonged, direct light.
+Thinking of cooler evenings, of colors faded from the over exposure of prolonged direct light.
 I miss the cool shadows, the early drawing of night.

 I realize now it has been the Summer Season that has watched me grow older each year.
 The Summers that rushed to peak each Fourth of July then swooned, only for a moment, before they began their wane.
 Summers that were, in the days of my youth, too short.
 How I dreaded the coming of Autumn then and itchy, constricting school clothes, homework.
 Seemingly endless cold weather and rain that kept me confined inside, bored to distraction.
 I longed for Summer, for games of hide n’ seek until ten o’clock at night, water fights and running to catch the ice cream truck.
 Barefoot, sunburned, swimming anywhere we could all day long, no worries.
-Hanging in the air that smell of the warm, bleached plastic of wading pools, lawn chairs and squirt guns.
+Suspended in the air the smell of warm, bleached plastic wading pools, lawn chairs, and squirt guns.
 Summer, once synonymous with freedom, has come to drag on to remind me that I am not in my own Summer anymore.
 Summer now only serves to make me nostalgic for the Summer days of years past.
 Nostalgic for the Summers of six packs, dirt roads, fast cars and first loves, when I was still immortal.